DALAI-project/Train_document_classification/README.md

 # Document classification model training

 This repository contains code that can be used for training a model to classify input documents into distinct classes.
-Bet results can be achieved with input that contains clearly distinguishable document formats, which differ structurally from each other.
+Best results can be achieved with input that contains clearly distinguishable document formats, which differ structurally from each other.

-In the National Archives of Finland the code has been used for training a model to classify documents relating to Finnish inheritance taxation.
+In the National Archives of Finland, the code has been used for training a model to classify documents relating to Finnish inheritance taxation.
 These consist of a four-page form and an appendix, which can vary in length and format.
 The model was trained to classify these documents into five classes, with one class for each page of the form and a separate class for the document belonging to the appendix.
 With this data, the model was able to reach a high level of classification accuracy: